Outburn-IL/foob-docs/fume-tester.md

 ## IRIS FUME Plugin HL7 conversion tester

-This is another web application which allows a user to perform online testing of FUME HL7 V2 mappings and IRIS routing rules.
+This is another web application that allows a user to perform online testing of FUME HL7 V2 mappings and IRIS routing rules.

 ![Alt text](img/conversion-tester.png)